ananfito/ananfito/README.md

 ## 👋 Hi, I’m Anthony
-I am an entry-level front-end web developer with a strong background in education and communication, and a passion for creating intuitive and accessible web-based software.
+I am a frontend web developer with a strong background in education and communication, and a passion for creating intuitive and accessible web-based software.

 I have an excellent understanding of HTML, CSS, and JavaScript.
 I am a self-motivated person who enjoys working collaboratively but can also work independently with limited supervision.